luiscoco/AzureFunctions_CreateNewWithCommands_in_VSCode/README.md

-# AzureFunctions: How to create a new Azure Function with only with Commands
+# AzureFunctions: How to create a new Azure Function only with commands

 Creating an Azure Function in C# with Visual Studio Code involves a few steps.